 - Consider the use of a specialist media buying agency to help you.

-Assess the media that match your needs
+Assess which media match your needs best

 - How many members of your target group visit a certain website or read a particular publication, and how often?